p-kolluri/WANG/assignment_01/assignment_01.md

 `![](name of the image file)`

+2. Please use as many features of Markdown as possible to make your resume look great.
+Your must be better than mine.
-2. Use the instructor's resume in this folder as a sample and make your as detailed and well-formatted as possible.
+3. Use the instructor's resume in this folder as a sample and make your as detailed and well-formatted as possible.
-3. Submit the link to your assignment_01 folder to Black Board.
+4. Submit the link to your assignment_01 folder to Black Board.